A 5-foot feminist dynamo with a soft heart and strong stomach who is passionate about making a difference in people’s lives.

 “I’ve had the unique opportunity to truly understand the challenges our members face as they try to provide quality care under difficult conditions,” she says.

+As Grievance Chair for Local 75, Angela gained extensive experience negotiating grievance settlements through the mediation and arbitration stages.
 She was also an active member of Local negotiations for 20 years on behalf of 1,600 ONA members.

 Her committee experience includes occupational health and safety, hospital association/labour management, professional development, return to work/joint work accommodation and scheduling.
-She also has been the Region 4 rep on the hospital Central Negotiating Team for several rounds.
+She also has been the Region 4 rep on the Hospital Central Negotiating Team for several rounds.

 She was the ONA nominee for an Independent Assessment Committee investigating issues in the hemodialysis unit at Humber River Hospital, a panelist at the Joint Sector Meeting plenary session on grievance preparation, and a member of the ONA Provincial Elections Committee.